-515

-them, Have you never builders rejected is is written, The stone

-read in the Scriptures, made the head of the which the builders

-The stone which the corner; 11.
-This is rejected is made the

-builders rejected is done by the Lord, and head of the corner?

-made the head of the is wonderful in our 18.
-Every one that

-corner; 37 this is done eyes?
-41 12.
-And they shall fall on this

-by the Lord, and is sought to take him, stone will be

-wonderful in our and dreaded the bruised; but on

-eyes?
-38 43.
-Therefore I multitude; for they whomsoever it shall

-say to you, The knew that he had fall, it will crush

-kingdom of God shall spoken the parable him.
-19. And the

-be taken from you, against them: and they chief priests and

-and shall be given to a left him, and went scribes sought at

-nation yielding its away. that hour to lay

-fruits.
-44. And hands on him; (and

-whosoever shall fall they dreaded the

-on this stone shall be people;) for they

-bruised, but on knew that he had

-whomsoever it shall spoken this parable

-fall, it will crush him. against them.

-45. And when the chief

-priests and Pharisees

-heard his parables,

-they knew that he

-spoke of them.
-46. And

-though they sought to

-take him, they dreaded

-the multitudes,

-because they reckoned

-him a prophet.
+the fruit in its seasons.
+42. Jesus saith to them, Have you never read in the Scriptures, The stone which the builders rejected is made the head of the corner; f37 this is done by the Lord, and is wonderful in our eyes? f38 43.
+Therefore I say to you, The kingdom of God shall be taken from you, and shall be given to a nation yielding its fruits.
+44. And whosoever shall fall on this stone shall be bruised, but on whomsoever it shall fall, it will crush him.
+45. And when the chief priests and Pharisees heard his parables, they knew that he spoke of them.
+46. And though they sought to take him, they dreaded the multitudes, because they reckoned him a prophet.